ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

 - `nodeID` is the node ID of the validator being added to the Subnet.
-This validator must validate the Primary Network for the entire duration that it validates this Subnet.
+This validator must validate
+  the Primary Network for the entire duration that it validates this Subnet.
 - `subnetID` is the ID of the Subnet we’re adding a validator to.
 - `startTime` is the unix time when the validator starts validating the Subnet.
-It must be at or after the time that the validator starts validating the Primary Network
+It must be at or
+  after the time that the validator starts validating the Primary Network
 - `endTime` is the unix time when the validator stops validating the Subnet.
-It must be at or before the time that the validator stops validating the Primary Network.
+It must be at or before
+  the time that the validator stops validating the Primary Network.
 - `weight` is the validator’s weight used for sampling.
-If the validator’s weight is 1 and the cumulative weight of all validators in the Subnet is 100, then this validator will be included in about 1 in every 100 samples during consensus.
-The cumulative weight of all validators in the Subnet must be at least `snow-sample-size`.
-For example, if there is only one validator in the Subnet, its weight must be at least `snow-sample-size` (default 20).
-Recall that a validator's weight can't be changed while it is validating, so take care to use an appropriate value.
+If the validator’s weight is 1 and the
+  cumulative weight of all validators in the Subnet is 100, then this validator will be included in
+  about 1 in every 100 samples during consensus.
+The cumulative weight of all validators in the
+  Subnet must be at least `snow-sample-size`.
+For example, if there is only one validator in the
+  Subnet, its weight must be at least `snow-sample-size` (default 20).
+Recall that a validator's
+  weight can't be changed while it is validating, so take care to use an appropriate value.
 - `from` are the fund addresses that the user wants to use to pay for this operation.
+If omitted,
-If omitted, use any of user's addresses as needed.
+  use any of user's addresses as needed.
-- `changeAddr` is the address any change/left-over of the fund (specified by the `from` addresses) will be sent to.
-If omitted, change/left-over is sent to one of the addresses controlled by the user.
+- `changeAddr` is the address any change/left-over of the fund (specified by the `from` addresses)
+  will be sent to.
+If omitted, change/left-over is sent to one of the addresses controlled by the
+  user.
 - `username` is the user that pays the transaction fee.
 - `password` is `username`‘s password.
 - `txID` is the transaction ID.

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{